Sun-Analytics/sun-analytics.github.io/_pages/consulting.md

 toc: false
 classes: wide
 ---
+**Currently, I am a full-time Machine Learning Engineer @ Meta, and I do not do any consulting project for now.**

 In the past few years, I involved multiple data science and data engineering projects for across different industries in EMEA region, including manufactory, banking, energy, retail, telecom, gaming and media.
 I provide **hands-on implementations, architecture design, technical leadership and advisory**.
 Below is a list of projects I delivered, where **[Prod]** is short for a deployed end-to-end solution in production.
 <!-- <span class="label label-primary">AWS</span>
 <span class="label label-primary">Data Engineering</span>